 Medical inflation will always be a problem but employers can take steps to combat it.

 As a starting point we recommend carrying out an annual review.
-By re-broking the market for clients we find we can often trim premiums by switching to more competitive insurers – not to mention improving cover.
-The PMI market is highly competitive and providers are continually coming out with innovative new solutions or altering their stances towards particular types of risks.
+By re-broking the market for clients we find we can often trim healthcare premiums by switching to more competitive insurers – not to mention improving cover.
+The private medical insurance market is highly competitive and providers are continually coming out with innovative new solutions or altering their stances towards particular types of risks.

 But annual reviews on their own are unlikely to be enough to fully keep pace with the costs of medical inflation.
 It may also be necessary to undertake a much more radical analysis that gets to grips with what the scheme is seeking to achieve.